Maryum97/My_README_Generator_2021/README.md

 This application is covered by the MIT License license.

 ## Contributing
-👪 The user may gain access to my repository by creating a branch, if they wish to amend my code.
+👪 The user may gain access to my repository by contacting me to create their own branch in my repository on Github, if they wish to amend my code.

 ## Tests
 ✏️ NA